History of IAATO

 Today, IAATO's membership is truly international and comprised of more than 100 respected companies from Argentina, Australia, Belgium, Canada, Chile, France, Germany, Italy, Japan, Netherlands, New Zealand, Norway, People's Republic of China, Russia, South Africa, Sweden, Switzerland, United Kingdom, United States and the U.K. Overseas Territory-Falkland Islands (Islas Malvinas).
 Membership includes ship and land operators, ship agents, travel agents, tourism bureaus, government offices, travel companies that charter ships and airplanes from existing operators, conservation organizations and expedition management companies.

-Members strongly believe that the ultimate protection and conservation of Antarctica will largely depend upon sound policy to which all Treaty nations adhere.
-To ensure safe and environmentally responsible operations, members have worked diligently to establish extensive operational procedures and guidelines, including regulations and restrictions on numbers of people ashore; minimum staff-to-passenger ratios; development of site-specific, activity and wildlife watching guidelines; as well as requirements for pre- and post-visit activity reporting; passenger, crew and staff briefings; previous Antarctic experience for expedition staff, ship's command and Bridge officers; contingency planning; emergency medical evacuation plans; and more.
+Members are subscribed to the belief that the ultimate protection and conservation of Antarctica will largely depend upon sound policy to which all Treaty nations adhere.
+To advocate and promote safe and environmentally responsible operations, members have worked diligently to establish extensive operational procedures and guidelines, including regulations and restrictions on numbers of people ashore; minimum staff-to-passenger ratios; development of site-specific, activity and wildlife watching guidelines; as well as requirements for pre- and post-visit activity reporting; passenger, crew and staff briefings; previous Antarctic experience for expedition staff, ship's command and Bridge officers; contingency planning; emergency medical evacuation plans; and more.

-The 2011-12 season saw some 26,519 travelers carried by 39 IAATO member operators offering a diverse range of activities.
+The 2013-14 season saw over 37,000 travelers carried by 48 IAATO member operators offering a diverse range of activities.
 This includes cruising by means of expedition cruise ships or sailing and motor yachts; air-cruise voyages; "cruise-only" voyages aboard large cruise ships; and multi-day land expeditions in the continental interior.

 The association and its members work closely with Antarctic Treaty Parties, the media and environmental organizations to not only represent the industry but to enhance public awareness and concern for the conservation of the Antarctic environment.